siko-ki/PhilanthropyLab/README.md

 ## 🚀 Hackathon Overview

 The University Impact Hackathon is a virtual event designed to foster innovation and collaboration.
 Participants will work in teams to develop solutions that address real-world challenges in the nonprofit sector, such as improving public transportation, enhancing charity evaluation methods, and increasing fundraising effectiveness.
+This is an ongoing Hackathon with continuous seasons.
+Judging will take place after submission deadlines for each season, and prizes will be awarded.
+Each season will have its own specific bounties, but each within-season bounty will also contribute to our four overall goals (detailed below).

+## 🎯 Overall Challenges

+We've identified several key areas where technology can make a significant social impact that we would like to explore during this hackathon.

+1. **Charity Evaluation and Impact Measurement:** Develop tools to measure and evaluate the effectiveness of charities.
+2. **Nonprofit Fundraising Solutions:** Create innovative solutions to increase fundraising capabilities for nonprofits.
+3. **Donor Engagement and Transparency:** Build platforms to show donors the direct impact of their contributions.
+4. **Support for Public Charities:** Enhance awareness and support for charities making a significant social impact.

+For each season bounty, we provide a detailed brief, including the problem statement, resources, and potential ideas for solutions on our [challenges page](https://github.com/users/siko-ki/projects/1).
+<br></br>

 ### Important Dates
 - **Season 1 Hackathon Start:** April 10th, 2024